eoweed/Winedemic/README.md

 **Limitations**

-**Recomendations**
+**Recommendations**

-- Calculate wine bottles shipped per capita and see if any of our findings differ when considering a states wine shipments to its population density
+- Calculate wine bottles shipped per capita and see if any of our findings differ when considering a state's wine shipments to its population density

 # Software